nis6/nis6/README.md

 - My Portfolio

 ### 📑 I’m currently learning
-- ReactJS and it's ecosystem
 - TypeScript
 - OpenSource

+### Practicing
+- ReactJS and it's ecosystem
+- Problem Solving
+- Focus

-#### 🔎 I’m looking to contribute to Opensource
+#### 🔎 Looking to contribute to Opensource

-#### 🎁 I’m always looking for feedback on my code and Designs
+#### 🎁 Always up for feedback on my code and designs

-#### 💬 Ask me about ReactJS, Style components, Design Systems, Data Structures and Algorithms, Calculus and Linear Algebra
+#### 💬 Ask me about Design Systems, Data Structures and Algorithms, Calculus and Linear Algebra, also ReactJS.

-#### ⚡ Fun fact: I keep a journal📔 for almost everything.
+#### 📜 Fun fact: I keep a journal📔 for almost everything.

 ### My Toolkit